ms738/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 ![Module3Chapter2step8im](images/module3chapter2step8im.PNG)

 9. Once complete, click the box that says Add Open Scenes.
-Now go to the Inspector panel, and ensure that the check box to the right of Virtual Reality Supported (as shown in the image below) is checked.
-Also ensure that the check box next to scenes/HLSharedProjectMain is also checked as shown in the image below.
+Go to the Inspector panel and ensure that the check box to the right of Virtual Reality Supported (as shown in the image below) is checked.
+Also ensure that the check box next to scenes/HLSharedProjectMain is also checked, as shown in the image below.

 ![Module3Chapter2step9im](images/module3chapter2step9im.PNG)

-10. Under the Publishing Settings section in the Inspector panel, scroll down to Capabilities, and ensure the following check boxes are marked:
+10. Under the Publishing Settings section in the Inspector panel, scroll down to Capabilities and ensure the following check boxes are marked:

 ![Module3Chapter2step9imb](images/module3chapter2step9imb.PNG)

-11. Import the custom package called SharingAssetCollection which can be downloaded [here.](https://github.com/microsoft/MixedRealityLearning/releases/tag/development)
+11. Import the custom package called SharingAssetCollection, which can be downloaded [here.](https://github.com/microsoft/MixedRealityLearning/releases/tag/development)

 ![Module3Chapter2step12im](images/module3chapter2step11im.PNG)

 12. In the Project panel, go to the Prefabs folder.
-In next few steps you implement a few prefabs into the scene.
+In the following steps you will implement a few prefabs into the scene.
 In the Prefabs folder, click and drag the prefab, Debug Window into the hierarchy.
 Once finished, save the project by clicking File, then Save or press Control+S.

 ![Module3Chapter2step12im](images/module3chapter2step12im.PNG)